MouseBiteLabs/Super-Game-Boy-Plus/README.md

 This one will take some work, because you will need to program the ATTINY85. <a href="https://github.com/MouseBiteLabs/Super-Game-Boy-Cartridge/blob/main/SGB_Clock_Control_ATTINY.ino">You will need to program it with my custom-developed code.</a> You can do this before soldering, or after soldering if you use the ISP header pins.
 In either case, populate Group C components, desolder CLK1, and solder bridge CLK3 to set up the board for the clock generator.

-In this section, I will briefly walk through how to program the ATTINY85 after it is soldered to the board, through the ISP header pins, with an Arduino Mega.
+I will briefly walk through how to program the ATTINY85 after it is soldered to the board, through the ISP header pins, with an Arduino Mega, but you should closely follow the guides I link.
+If you ask me how to program the chip, or why it isn't programming properly, my answer is going to be "read the tutorial."
 If you are using a different method of programming, you will have to find instructions yourself.

 <a href="https://www.instructables.com/How-to-Program-an-Attiny85-From-an-Arduino-Uno/">Here is detailed instructions for using an Arduino Uno to program an ATTINY85.</a> I haven't used them myself, but they look to be correct.
-I personally use a Mega to program my ATTINY chips; <a href="https://www.instructables.com/How-to-Burn-ATTiny85-Using-Arduino-Mega/">the detailed instructions can be found here for the Arduino Mega.</a> Follow those articles for the nitty-gritty, I will just give you the overview here that's more generic.
+I personally use a Mega to program my ATTINY chips; <a href="https://www.instructables.com/How-to-Burn-ATTiny85-Using-Arduino-Mega/">the detailed instructions can be found here for the Arduino Mega.</a> Again, it is crucial you follow these instructions closely to get it working.

 1. Program the host Arduino to be an ISP programmer.
 If using the Mega, follow the instructions in the link above to change the pin definitions in the ArduinoISP code to match the Mega instead of the Uno.
 2. Put SW1 in PROG mode to allow programming of the ATTINY85.